The good parent versus the garden!

-Only if eaten in quantity, crab apples may cause stomach upset.
+If eaten in quantity, crab apples may cause stomach upset.
 As with all apples, be careful of seeds.
 They contain chemicals that metabolised into cyanide during digestion.

 - Creeping Jenny (Moneywort)

 A lovely creeping plant with attractive yellow flowers.
+Non toxic.

 - Evening Primrose (Oenothera biennis)

 The Evening Primrose is said to be edible and has medicinal benefits.
 It has large yellow or pink buttercup-like flowers.

 Lovely banana skin flowering shrub.
 Fun fact: The plant is named after Bruce Forsyth’s great grandfather, who discovered it!

 A versatile perennial flowering plant.
 The dark red fruits can can be eaten like grapes, but may cause a dry or slightly sore throat.